 Think about what happens when you see someone yawn…

-When we watch other sports, boxing included, we internalize the movements and actions of the players or fighters, as if we were the ones in the ring or on the field.
+When we watch other sports, boxing included and that which may require devices like a skytrak launch monitor, we internalize the movements and actions of the players or fighters, as if we were the ones in the ring or on the field.

 Lauri Nummenmaa watched the brains of subjects who both passively watched a boxing match, and those that tried to share the boxer’s feelings.
 The differences were noticeable — those that took the boxer’s feelings had greater activity and interconnectivity between their premotor cortex, somatosensory cortices, and their dorsal attention network.